 But that’s not the best part about tarp shelter camping.
 Our favorite thing about tarps is that you can transform and customize them however you like.

 In this article, we’ve listed 26 tarp shelter ideas for your next outdoor trip.
 These tarp shelter setups range from the very basic to the more intermediate ones, so go crazy with this backcountry origami.
-We've also included tons of useful related tutorials and hacks in between.
+We’ve also included tons of useful related tutorials and hacks in between.

 Ready to practice?
 Here we go:

 A Few Things to Consider When Picking Tarp Shelter Configurations